yasinakgulbp/estimated-consumption-app/README.md

     ```bash
     npm run dev
 2.  **Open your browser and go to http://localhost:5173 (Vite's default port).
 You should see the application running.**
+3.  **If you want to run the project on a different port, please update the `.allowedOrigins` property in the `config/WebConfig.java` file.**